Jahangir: Religious view

+Jahangir issued bans on cowslaugher and animal slaughter on certain days of the week in continuance of his father's policy.
+According to the Dabistan-i Mazahib he appointed Srikant of Kashmir to be qazi of the Hindus so that they would have their own judicial representative.
+He also continued his father's policy of patronizing Brahmins and temples.
+Notably he issued several grants to the Chaitanya sect for their temples in Vrindavan, but also made negative comments about their temples.
+He, like his father, disapproved of reincarnation and idol worship and ordered the boar image to be removed from Rana Shankar's temple at Pushkar.

-Most notorious was the execution of the Sikh Guru Arjan Dev, whom Jahangir had had killed in prison.
+Most notorious was the execution of the Sikh Guru Arjan Dev on Jahangir's orders.
 His lands were confiscated and his sons imprisoned as Jahangir suspected him of helping Khusrau's rebellion.
 It is unclear whether Jahangir even understood what a Sikh was, referring to Guru Arjan as a Hindu, who had "captured many of the simple-hearted of the Hindus and even of the ignorant and foolish followers of Islam, by his ways and manners... for three or four generations (of spiritual successors) they had kept this shop warm."
-The trigger for Guru Arjan's execution was his support for Jahangir's rebel son Khusrau Mirza, yet it is clear from Jahangir's own memoirs that he disliked Guru Arjan before then: "many times it occurred to me to put a stop to this vain affair or bring him into the assembly of the people of Islam."Guru Arjan's successor Guru Hargobind was imprisoned for sometime, but released soon.
-He developed friendly relations with Jahangir, and accompanied him in his journey to Kashmir just before the latter's death.
+The trigger for Guru Arjan's execution was his support for Jahangir's rebel son Khusrau Mirza, yet it is clear from Jahangir's own memoirs that he disliked Guru Arjan before then: "many times it occurred to me to put a stop to this vain affair or bring him into the assembly of the people of Islam."
+Guru Arjan's successor Guru Hargobind was imprisoned for sometime but released soon.
+He developed friendly relations with Jahangir and accompanied him on his journey to Kashmir just before the latter's death.

-Jahangir also moved swiftly to persecute Jains.
-One of his court historians states, “One day at Ahmadabad it was reported that many of the infidel and superstitious sect of the Seoras [Jains] of Gujarat had made several very great and splendid temples, and having placed in them their false gods, had managed to secure a large degree of respect for themselves and that the women who went for worship in those temples were polluted by them and other people.
-The Emperor Jahangir ordered them banished from the country, and their temples to be demolished.”

-In another story narrated by Jahangir himself in his memoir, Jahangir visited Pushkar and was shocked to find a temple of a boar like deity.
-He was quite taken-aback.
-"The worthless religion of the Hindus is this," he claimed and ordered his men to destroy the idol.
-He also heard about a jogi doing mysterious things and he ordered his men to evict him and have the place destroyed.